Turnip-Labs/bta-fabric-instance-repo/README.md

-# Babric Instance Repo
+# BTA Fabric Instance Repo

-Instances of BTA with Babric, allowing you to run mods made for Better than Adventure!
+Instances of BTA client and server with the Fabric Loader preinstalled, allowing you to run mods made for Better than Adventure!

+*Also includes Mod Menu for client instances and Halplibe for both client and server instances.*